GetDKAN/dkan/README.md

 ## Current Status

-DKAN is about to release 1.0.
+DKAN just published its 1.0 release.

 Contact us if you want to get involved!

 DKAN development is a sponsored by NUAMS.
-For more information about hosting and professional support options for DKAN, see http://nuams.com/products
+For more information about hosting and professional support options for DKAN, see http://nucivic.com

 ## Contributing